adnan0819/Urban-Tree-Generator/README.md

 # Urban Tree Generator: Spatio-Temporal and Generative Deep Learning for Urban Tree Localization and Modeling

-This repository contains our dataset contribution and codebase to reproduce our paper titled **Urban Tree Generator: Spatio-Temporal and Generative Deep Learning for Urban Tree Localization and Modeling** for CGI 2022.
+This repository contains our dataset contribution and codebase to reproduce our paper titled **Urban Tree Generator: Spatio-Temporal and Generative Deep Learning for Urban Tree Localization and Modeling** in CGI 2022.
 Besides the codebase to reproduce our results, we hope that the dataset and codebase will help other researchers extend our methods in other domains also.

 # Annotated Dataset